Introduction & Welcome

 The Work Ahead

 DePaul must achieve its enrollment and revenue goals in a competitive environment where affordability and value for students are paramount.
-However, no university has ever become great on tuition alone.
+However, no university has ever become great by depending on tuition alone.
 It also requires a sharpened focus on the profitability of our portfolio of programs and the prioritization of our purposes.
 We will continue to work diligently in the coming years to employ sound fiscal, and operational strategies to reduce costs, improve efficiencies, remain an employer of choice, reallocate resources in light of strategic priorities, and reduce tuition dependence by building our endowment and increasing philanthropic support.

 In the year ahead, we will continue to elevate DePaul’s academic profile.